OWRC/database-manual/aGlossary/Glossary.md

 The MOE Permit to Take Water dataset.

+#### PW

+Pumping Well.
+This can be used as a prefix when naming locations within the ORMGP database.
+Refer to Section 3.3.1.

 #### PWQMN

 The Ontario Provinical (Stream) Water Quality Monitoring Network.

+#### SG

+Staff Gauge.
+This can be used as a prefix when naming locations within the ORMGP database.
+Refer to Section 3.3.1.

+#### SW

+Sentry Well.
+Also referred to as an *Early Warning Well (EW)*.
+This can be used as a prefix when naming locations within the ORMGP database.
+Refer to Section 3.3.1.

+#### TH

+Test Hole.
+This can be used as a prefix when naming locations within the ORMGP database but is disparage.
+A Test Well (TW) designation should be used in its stead.
+Refer to Section 3.3.1.

 #### TRCA

 The Toronto and Region Conservation Authority.

+#### TW

+Test Well.
+This can be used as a prefix when naming locations within the ORMGP database.
+Refer to Section 3.3.1.

 #### YPDT-CAMC